KMI (Kinesis Myofascial Integration)

 What to Wear

-Participant are requested to wear bra/underwear/short or a two piece bathing suit.
+Participants are requested to wear bra/underwear/shorts or a two-piece bathing suit.